golemfactory/golem-docs/src/pages/docs/creators/javascript/guides/golem-images.md

 ### ENTRYPOINT, CMD

 Because of how Golem's VM execution unit works, Docker's `ENTRYPOINT` and `CMD` statements are effectively ignored.
-You need to pass the relevant initialization commands as part of the task sent to a remote computer as a part of your task function or use `beforeEach()` method.
+You need to pass the relevant initialization commands as part of the task sent to a remote computer as a part of your task function or use the `beforeEach()` method.
 See examples.

 ## Images, Virtual Machines, and file system content

 When you engage a provider, its provider_agent runs exe-unit (a runtime) to run your image or WASM code.
 In the case of Golem Images that are run in VMs, the runtime being used is `ya-runtime-vm`.

-In Golem terms such an image run on the provider is called an Activity.
+In Golem terms, such an image run on the provider is called an Activity.
 Activities are utilized to execute requestor tasks.
 Unless an activity is terminated, all subsequent tasks that will be scheduled on the same provider will use the same activity - meaning the same image container with its history.
-That means that within the lifecycle of the Activity the state of the file system is maintained.
-One consequence is that any filesystem changes - be it updates to volumes or other locations within the VM - performed within a single execution of a task, will still be present when subsequent tasks get executed.
+That means that within the lifecycle of the Activity, the state of the file system is maintained.
+One consequence is that any file system changes - be it updates to volumes or other locations within the VM - performed within a single execution of a task, will still be present when subsequent tasks get executed.

 {% docnavigation title="Next steps" %}